chrplr/bbtkv2_python/docs/intro.rst

 along with their timestamps, to the host computer.

-The *bbtkv2* python module provided here encapsulates (some of) the commands described in *The BBTKv2 API Guide* sold by the parent company.
+The *bbtkv2* Python module provided here encapsulates (some of) the commands described in *The BBTKv2 API Guide* sold by the parent company.

-Installing the python module
+Installing the Python module
 ----------------------------

 Just run::